deleeuw/jansweb/content/authors/admin/_index.md

 title: Jan de Leeuw
 ---

-Jan de Leeuw is a retired, but not finished, distinguished professor of statistics, the founding chair of the UCLA Department of Statistics, the founding editor of the Journal of Statistical Software, a long-time editor of the Journal of Multivariate Analysis, fellow of the American Statistical Association and the Institute of Mathematical Statistics, and corresponding member of the RoyalNetherlands Academy of Sciences.
+Jan de Leeuw is a retired, but not finished, distinguished professor of statistics, the founding chair of the UCLA Department of Statistics, the founding editor of the Journal of Statistical Software, a long-time editor of the Journal of Multivariate Analysis, fellow of the American Statistical Association and the Institute of Mathematical Statistics, and corresponding member of the Royal Netherlands Academy of Sciences.